agilepoodle/SCPACP/src/scpacp.md

 # Specialists

-We still need to know enough.
+We still need to know enough

+<div class="small">... but we don't lock ourselves in silos.</div>

 ---